karnett/SwiftIntroiOS/README.md

-# CWIT
+# A Swift Intro to iOS

-Code examples from my "Swift Introduction to iOS" session.
-Originally put together for Columbus Women in Technology - Sept 2016
+Next level code example for A Swift Intro to iOS.

 ## Slides